 “Winning the Roux Scholarship helps ignite the fire within you as you move forward, and you build on it.”

 Dan won the Roux Scholarship in 2008 at the age of 26.
 It was his third time entering the competition.
 He did his stage at Santi Santamaria, Can Fabes, Barcelona.
-Dan is now running Melilot Farm, St Mellion, Cornwall, as regenerative farmer and chef in partnership with Natoora Earthworks.
+Dan is now running Crocadon Farm, St Mellion, Cornwall, as regenerative farmer and chef.

 Dan grew up in London and decided to be a chef after being inspired by his grandmother when visiting during his holidays in Barry in Wales.
 He went on to do his training at Westminster Kingsway, while working as a commis chef at The Greenhouse in Mayfair.
 From there, Dan worked at several other restaurants in London before entering the world of contract catering, which was reaching for Michelin-star standard restaurants in such institutions as banks and management accountancy firms.
 This made it a good training ground for chefs with their eye on the Roux Scholarship.